sailfishos/docs.sailfishos.org/Support/Help_Articles/Notes/README.md

 $HOME/.local/share/com.jolla/notes/QML/OfflineStorage/Databases/
 ```

-In some earlier Sailfish releases, this database used to be in
+In some earlier Sailfish releases (up to 3.4.0), this database used to be in
 ```
 $HOME/.local/share/jolla-notes/QML/OfflineStorage/Databases
 ```